gura-lang/gura-lang.github.io/library-reference/chapter-05.md

 R</td>

 <td>
-iterator of <code>declaration</code> instances that provide information about argument declaration the function defines.</td>
+An iterator of <code>declaration</code> instances that provide information about argument declaration the function defines.</td>
 </tr>

 <tr>
 <td>